by Michael Botur

 ‘If I’ll positively review the book from the series in which I had my – pardon my French – salad tossed by fireants?
 The series in which I met humiliation?’

 Todd threw a cushion at Jean-Paul’s face.
-Startled, Jean-Paul scrabbled to protect his drink, hurriedly unfolding his legs.
 ‘Be grateful that shit’s fiction.
-We’ll have your stupid book done in a week.
-We cool?’
+We’ll do your stupid apology book.
+We cool or not?’